Tracking the Promises:

 This webpage tracks the status of implementation of these government promises on UN peacekeeping using easily measurable statistics, the latest figures, and benchmark data.
 It draws conclusions for each criteria and conclusions overall.

 Pledge: Up to 750 uniformed personnel (600 military and 150 police) (London Ministerial: pdf), in addition to what Canada deployed at the time (112), for total of approx. 860.

-Current status: 41 uniformed personnel deployed.
-None of the promised personnel deployed.
+Current status: 47 uniformed personnel deployed.
+None of the promised personnel have been deployed.